 Create an Access Token

 You create access tokens for projects from the Project Settings page.
+Access tokens allow the Satellite to report data to a specific Lightstep project.

 To create an access token: